-When you first enter the Setup Utility, you will enter the Main setup screen.
+When the first time you enter the Setup Utility, you will be in the Main setup screen.
 You can always return to the Main setup screen by selecting the Main tab.
 There are two Main Setup options.
 They are described in this section.
 The Main BIOS Setup screen is shown below.